Joystream/orion/docs/developer-guide/tutorials/authentication-api.md

 ### Connect _external_ accounts

-You can connect other Joystream accounts (for example, from an extension) to an existing Orion account in order to be able to use them when signing in.
+You can connect other Joystream accounts (for example, from an extension) to an existing Gateway account in order to be able to use them when signing in.

 ```
 POST /api/v1/connect-account